yu45020/encodedummy/README.md

 # Encodedummy

 ## Description
-Simple R package to fast encode non-numeric variables into dummy columns.
+Simple R package to fast encode non-numeric variables.
 It is useful when preparing long datasets for Ridge/Lasso functions in glmnet package or other models that require input data to be numeric data.frames or matrices.
+Currently it provides 2 functions: transforming each unique dummy into columns that have 1 or 0; onehot encoder and creates a code book for unique character/factor --- numeric representation

 ## Installing